YCA League Rules

 (b) If the teams are still tied then the Principal Officers shall, after consultation with the affected C.M.s, decide on a suitable tie break.

 A12 No player may play for more than one C.M. in the same division during the course of a season.
 In the event of a C.M having more than one team in the same division any player who has played on board 4 or higher in a senior team for that C.M cannot thereafter play for any lower ranked team.
 Seniority of teams will be declared by the C.M. at the beginning of the season.
 The penalty for any team infringing this rule shall be the loss of the match, with all game points being awarded to the opposing team.
-In the event of a C.M. having more than one team in the same division they are to be paired against each other before Christmas.
+[Previous last sentence deleted, 2019 AGM]

 A14 Any player who has played on board four or higher in any division may not thereafter play in any lower division in the same season.
-In its last match of the season a team may not field a player who has played in a higher division for the same C.M. in the same season unless the player has played for the team in a previous match in the same season.
 The penalty for infringement of this Rule shall be the loss of the board concerned and the additional loss of one game point, such point(s) being transferred to the opposing team.
+[Previous 2nd sentence deleted, 2019 AGM]

 A15 All matches shall commence at 2.30 p.m. other than by mutual agreement.

-A17 If a player is not graded in the relevant July list captains shall place that player in their team list according to their estimated playing strength.
+A17 If a player is not graded in the relevant August list captains shall place that player in their team list according to their estimated playing strength.
 The penalty for any proven infringement of this rule shall be as defined in Rule A16.
-When considering whether this rule has been infringed the controller may consider information such as ECF grades and YCA live grades.
+[Revised 2019 AGM]

 A18 If a captain declares he has insufficient players at his disposal and will have to default one or more boards, the opposing captain will nominate players from his team to claim the default.
 All defaults will be placed on the bottom boards and rules A16 and A17 will only apply to the played boards.